rhyan10/unsupervised-learning-molecular-systems/README.md

 Additional installation instructions for specific libraries are given within each notebook.

-### Datasets
+### Data sets
-There are three main datasets used in the Python notebooks presented here.
+There are three main data sets used in the Python notebooks presented here.

 #### ZINC-250k
 ZINC-250k is a subset of ZINC, a free database of commercially-available compounds for virtual screening.
 The ZINC-250k subset can be downloaded from [Kaggle](https://www.kaggle.com/datasets/basu369victor/zinc250k); each compound contains values for the partition coefficient (logP), quantitative estimate of drug-likeness (QED), and synthetic accessibility score (SAS).
 1K compounds from ZINC-250k are provided in the [data](./data/) directory.